xuhongxu96/XiaoyaSearch/readme.md

 	  Manage urls in UrlFrontier
 	- UrlFileStore
 	  Manage fetched web content
+    - SameUrlStore
+	  Manage Urls that point to same file
 	- InvertedIndexStore
 	  Manage Inverted Indices and their frequency and weight (tf-idf)
 	- IndexStatStore